Residue (chemistry): Environmental concerns

-Characteristic units within a molecule
+Chemistry

-Residue may refer to an atom or a group of atoms that form part of a molecule, such as a methyl group.
+Residue is an atom or a group of atoms that form part of a molecule (such as a methyl group).

 Biochemistry

 In biochemistry and molecular biology, the term residue refers to a specific monomer within the polymeric chain of a polysaccharide, protein or nucleic acid.
+A residue's properties will influence interactions with other residues and the overall chemical properties of the protein it resides in.

+Example

 In proteins, the carboxyl group of one amino acid links with the amino group of another amino acid to form a peptide.
 This results in the removal of water, and what remains is called the residue.
-In naming residues, the word acid is replaced with residue.
-A residue's properties will influence interactions with other residues and the overall chemical properties of the protein it resides in.
-One might say, "This protein consists of 118 amino acid residues" or "The histidine residue is considered to be basic because it contains an imidazole ring."
-Note that a residue is different from a moiety, which, in the above example would be constituted by the imidazole ring or the imidazole moiety.

 A DNA or RNA residue is a single nucleotide in a nucleic acid.
 Examples of residues in DNA are the bases "A", "T", "G", and "C".

+Nomenclature

+In naming residues, the word acid is replaced with residue. such as using words like "amino acids residue" or "histidine residue".
+Note that the appellation residue is different from a moiety, which describes larger and characteristic parts of organic molecules.